- What is personal data?

 - Floating CVs to Medipeople clients

-- Collection and disclosure of TFNs
+- Collection and disclosure of TFNs and tax information

 - Will Medipeople use personal information to contact users?